DevlessTeam/docs/service.md

 								->run('service_name', 'methodname',[])

  ```
- The above code is always run once a call is made to the service with this script and the function attached to the chain after the ``onCreate()`` method will be executed when the client attempts to add data to any of the service tables.
+ The above code is always run once a call is made to the service and the methods attached to the chain after the ``onCreate()`` method will be executed when the client attempts to add data to any of the service tables.

  ``->whenever(Assert::Eq(25, $input_age))`` states that whenever the input age (``$input_age``) is equal (``Assert::Eq()``) to ``25`` the ``methodname`` from the [ActionClass](#actionclass) ``service_name`` should be run

  **Flow Control**

- Scripts provide a flow control similar to if else statements in most programming languages.
+ Rules provide a flow control similar to if else statements in most programming languages.

  **DevLess flow control**